Welcome and thank you for your interest in my story and blog!

-India was one of my dream destinations since childhood due to numerous movies I’ve seen and books I’ve read about this country.
-First time I came to India with hopes to find answers to many pending questions in my life.
+Despite all the challenges, India was one of the most rewarding experiences for me.
+First time I came with hopes to find the answers to some pending questions in my life.
 Well, I didn’t!
-But somehow it happened that through its randomness and diversity, while crushing all the standards ever existent in my head, India gave me another perspective.
+But somehow through its randomness and diversity, this country gave me another perspective.